 - Designated account managers

-- At AvaTrade, you can access a choice of trading instruments including commodities, forex trading online, cryptocurrencies, bonds, stock trading, indices trading & ETFs.
+- At AvaTrade, you can access a choice of trading instruments including commodities, forex trading online, bonds, stock trading, indices trading & ETFs.

 What is natural gas and liquefied natural gas?